CPO3103: Politics of Western Europe

 Items to consider when writing your discussion:

-- Relevance to assigned material: the posted ideas indicate that the student has read the assigned material.
+- Relevance to the assigned material: the posted ideas indicate that the student has read the assigned material.

 - Clarity and coherence.